BIGDummyHead/DMemory/README.md

     string aob = "FF 0E 57 8B 7C 24 14";

-    //the bytes we are going to write to our allocated block of memory byte[] inject =
+    //the bytes we are going to write to our allocated block of memory
+    //optionally we could use a string formatted version of this:
+    //"FF 06 57 8B 7C 24 14";
+    byte[] inject =
     {
         0xFF, 0x06, 0x57, 0x8B, 0x7C, 0x24, 0x14